-If you want to get involved with the development, create an account on GitHub, make a clone there and then use that as your remote repository instead.

-We'd love that; join us on IRC (#dfhack channel on freenode) for discussion, and whenever you need help.
+If you want to get involved with the development, create an account on Github, make a clone there and then use that as your remote repository instead.
+We'd love that; join us on IRC (#dfhack channel on freenode) if you need help.